Annual Infection Prevention Control Statement 2025.

 Purpose

-This annual statement will be generated each year in February, in accordance with the requirements of the Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.
+This annual statement is generated each year in February, in accordance with the requirements of the Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.

 Forest House Surgery Infection Prevention and Control Team